achieve-lab/assertion_data_for_LLM/README.md

  The primary directories that are of interest in each of these designs are `preprocessed_code` and `verif`.

  - The `preprocessed_code` has the design source code.
 We want to use large-language models (LLMs) to understand the syntax and semantics of the source code.
 Now syntax is relatively easy to understand, however, semantics is different.
-A corresponding *proxy task* is
+A corresponding *proxy task* to understand the semantic of the program is to understand different abstract representation of the hardware design code, *e.g.,* Control-Data Flow Graph (CDFG), Variable Dependency Graph (VDG),

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjYzNDQyMTksLTIwNzQ1OTc2NDMsLT
+eyJoaXN0b3J5IjpbNjY4NzgxNjM3LC0yMDc0NTk3NjQzLC0xOD
-E4NTc5NTc2LDE4NDU2MjI1NTRdfQ==
+U3OTU3NiwxODQ1NjIyNTU0XX0=
 -->